AitanG/numpy-string-indexed/README.md

 side_by_side_arr = fm.concatenate_A((image1, image2), axis='left_to_right')
 ```

-If it becomes critical to optimize within a particular scope, it's recommended to shed labels before operating:
+If it becomes important to optimize within a particular scope, it's recommended to shed labels before operating:

 ```python
 for image in huge_list: